awsdocs/amazon-redshift-developer-guide/doc_source/c_Examples_of_INSERT_30.md

 select catgroup,catname,catdesc from category;
 ```

-Note that you cannot insert specific integer values into the CATID IDENTITY column\.
+Note that you can't insert specific integer values into the CATID IDENTITY column\.
 IDENTITY column values are automatically generated\.

-The following example demonstrates that subqueries cannot be used as expressions in multiple\-row INSERT VALUES statements:
+The following example demonstrates that subqueries can't be used as expressions in multiple\-row INSERT VALUES statements:

 ```
 insert into category(catid) values
 ((select max(catid)+1 from category)),
 ((select max(catid)+2 from category));

-ERROR: cannot use subqueries in multi-row VALUES
+ERROR: can't use subqueries in multi-row VALUES
 ```